How to cite this paper

 processor called xf.js.
 The goal of the implementation was not to provide full support

-for XForms but to evaluate the capabilities of Web browsers with HTML5 as platform for a
+for XForms but to evaluate the capabilities of Web browsers with HTML5 as platform

 As the goal was to discover browser capabilities, an easy to handle architecture